toddfoster/sharedprayers/layouts/shortcodes/lent/greatlitany.md

 That it may please thee to bless and keep all thy people,
 > **We beseech thee to hear us, good Lord.**

-That it may please thee to send forth laborers into thy harvest, and to draw all mankind into thy kingdom,
+That it may please thee to send forth laborers into thy harvest, and to draw all humankind into thy kingdom,
 > **We beseech thee to hear us, good Lord.**

 That it may please thee to give to all people increase of grace to hear and receive thy Word, and to bring forth the fruits of the Spirit,